 Anime and Manga

 - Yukari from Azumanga Daioh gets bored with her job easily.
 The show's opening even shows her sleeping at her desk.
+In one episode, she's just come back from summer vacation and she's as bummed out about going back to school as two of her students.

 - Ms. Igurashi from Pani Poni Dash! cares less for her students than where her next drink will come from.